ethereum/solidity-blog/_posts/2022-02-04-solidity-developer-survey-2021-results.md

 * language safety
 * object orientation

-Most dreaded topics are debugging, the stack too deep error and missing support for floating points.
+Most dreaded topics are debugging, the stack too deep error and missing support for fractional numbers.

 Dreaded features in descending order: